lse-my472/lse-my472.github.io/week01/02-intro-to-R.md

 This Rmarkdown script provides a description of some of the building blocks we will rely on throughout this course.
-If you’re having trouble following the code below, make sure you read the required chapters in Wickham’s *Advanced R*.
+If you’re having trouble following the code below, make sure you have finished the R preparatory course and read the required chapters in Wickham’s *Advanced R*.

 ### Using R as a calculator